ndwarshuis/org-ml/README.md

 #### om-elem-insert-into-property `(prop index string node)`

-Insert `string` into `prop` at `index` within `node` if it is not already there.
+Insert `string` into `prop` at `index` of `node` if not already there.
 This only applies to properties that are represented as lists of strings.

 The following elements and properties are supported: